Professor of Pathology

 Huang Laboratory Research Overview

 The major focus of Dr. Jiaoti Huang's laboratory is the study of prostate cancer.
-We are interested in different aspects of prostate cancer, including the molecular mechanisms of carcinogenesis, biomarkers, histological diagnosis, immunohistochemical profiles, the mechanism of tumor progression to the castration-resistant stage, and novel therapeutic strategies.
+We are interested in different aspects of prostate cancer, including the contribution of cellular heterogeneity to hormone therapy resistance and disease progression, metabolic mechanisms involved in carcinogenesis and cell survival, as well as novel therapeutic approaches for the treatment of castration-resistant prostate cancer.

 Our studies are translational in nature and the findings are closely related to human disease.
 One major strength of our laboratory is the variety of expertise we have in molecular and cellular biology, biochemistry, animal models, histology and immunohistochemistry.
 Another strength is the large amount of tissue resources available to us.
-We have access to thousands of cases of archival prostate cancer with long-term followup.
+We have access to thousands of cases of archival prostate cancer with long-term follow-up.
 These include formalin-fixed, paraffin-embedded tissue blocks and frozen tissues.
-In addition, our lab, in collaboration with Owen Witte's and Andrew Goldstein's labs, has pioneered a tissue procurement procedure for fresh prostate tissue from prostatectomy specimens.
-We routinely process fresh cancer and benign prostate tissues into single cell suspension, and obtain purified basal and luminal cells.
-The purified cells are then genetically manipulated by lentiviral infection to model prostate cancer.
+In addition, our lab has pioneered a tissue procurement procedure for fresh prostate tissue from prostatectomy specimens.
+We routinely process fresh cancer and benign prostate tissues into single cell suspension which has been used in a number of highly impactful publications.

 Jerry Fu is an undergraduate student at Duke majoring in environmental sciences with a minor in computational biology hailing from Irvine, California.
 He is interested in the intersection between environmental health and cancer biology and hopes to pursue a career as a physician-scientist in the future.
 Outside of the lab, he is involved in planning for the annual LDOC concert/festival tradition and volunteers with DPS.